Pure Comparative Negligence Calculator

 All calculations incorporate location-specific cost adjustments when a ZIP code is provided, using data from industry databases updated for 2026.

-Our Pure Comparative Negligence Calculator Calculator Methodology
+Our Pure Comparative Negligence Calculator Methodology

 Applies the pure comparative negligence rule: the plaintiff recovers damages reduced by their percentage of fault, regardless of how high that percentage is.
 A plaintiff 90% at fault still recovers 10% of total damages.
 Economic damages (medical bills, lost wages, property damage) are summed, then non-economic damages are estimated via a severity-adjusted pain multiplier.